 A great blue heron nests in the heron rookery at Grandchildren’s Woods, a parcel in the Beanblossom Creek Bicentennial Conservation Area purchased with an anonymous donation in 2019. | John Lawrence

-In 2015, Sycamore began acquiring even more important natural land along the creek through our Beanblossom Creek Bicentennial Conservation Area project.
-Funding has come from many generous donors, including the Indiana Bicentennial Nature Trust, the Sam Shine Foundation, the Efroymson Fund, the Laura Hare Charitable Trust, the Ropchan Foundation, Oliver Winery, and more than 200 individuals and businesses including landowners who sold land at a reduced price.
+In 2015, Sycamore began acquiring even more important natural land along the creek through our Beanblossom Creek Conservation Area project.
+Funding has come from many generous donors, including the Indiana Bicentennial Nature Trust, the Sam Shine Foundation, the Laura Hare Charitable Trust, the Efroymson Fund, the Ropchan Foundation, Oliver Winery, and more than 200 individuals and businesses including landowners who sold land at a reduced price.

-With more than $2 million of support, Sycamore purchased almost 900 acres through the end 2019.
-Altogether, with your help, we now preserve nearly 1,600 acres in the Beanblossom Creek area of Monroe County, plus another 260 acres along the creek in Brown County.
+With more than $3 million of support, Sycamore has purchased almost 1,100 acres from 2015 through the end of 2022.
+Altogether, with your help, we now preserve nearly 2,200 acres in the Beanblossom Creek area of Monroe and Brown Counties.
+Our two largest preserve complexes are located in northwest Monroe County.